 In our first explainer on the appropriations process, we outlined what a normal government funding process would entail to “keep the lights on.”
 There are a number of options for how Congress funds the government—whether by passing all 12 appropriations bills, in a catch-all “omnibus” (combined appropriations bills), or through a continuing resolution that extends current funding levels until a certain date.

-Whatever option Congress uses to pass an appropriations (spending) bill, the important thing to know is that these are “must-pass” pieces of legislation.
-They must be passed or the government shuts down.
+Whatever option Congress uses to pass an appropriations bill, the important thing to know is that these are “must-pass” pieces of legislation.
+They must be passed or the government fully or partially shuts down.
 No one relishes a government shutdown (except, maybe, Ted Cruz), which is why lawmakers typically work together to make sure that spending bills are enacted by their deadlines.
 Typically.

-The problem is that must-pass bills create an incentive for some MoCs to try to attach policy changes to these bills that are much harder to pass on their own.
+The trick with must-pass bills is members of Congress (MoCs) can use them as an opportunity to attach policy changes, even if those policies would be difficult to pass on their own.
 The thinking is, if members can manage to get their policy priority into the must-pass bill, other MoCs will have to support it because they want to avoid a shutdown.
 These are called policy riders—because they “ride” on top of a must-pass bill.
 And, because the president lacks line-item veto authority (meaning they can’t selectively veto parts of a bill; they have to sign or veto the entire bill), they must sign the appropriations bill as-is, which means policy riders have a high likelihood of becoming law.
 Policy riders tend to be controversial.

 So when we talk about riders, we’re talking about “strings attached” to appropriations bills that must become law.
 Typically, we see riders in two forms.
 In the most typical form, Congress includes riders that limit the use of funds appropriated, effectively steering the executive branch in their preferred direction.
 In another form, a rider is an extraneous appropriation of funds, such as Trump’s request for funding for a U.S.-Mexican border wall, attached to an appropriations bill that is necessary to continue funding the government.
 Not all policy riders are bad, though, but we’ll get to that a bit later.

 A Good Example of a Policy Rider: The Hyde Amendment

 First introduced by the late Rep. Henry Hyde (R-IL), the Hyde Amendment is a common policy rider that is attached to the Labor, HHS, and Education Appropriations (Labor-HHS) bill, which funds a variety of health care programs.
-Hyde prohibits the use of federal funding for elective abortions in programs like Medicaid and others.
+Hyde prohibits the use of federal funding for elective abortions in programs like Medicaid.
 There is no law on the books that has codified the Hyde Amendment, which is why this rider is attached to each Labor-HHS bill.
 When a rider like the Hyde Amendment is consistently included over and over again, it becomes much more difficult to keep it out in future bills, which has had enormous implications for reproductive justice.

-How Can I Resist the Trump Agenda With This Knowledge?
+How Can I Fight for Progressive Priorities with This Knowledge?